MapariAbdullah/Llama2-Custom-document-QA/README.md

 - Ensure you have downloaded the GGML binary file from https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML and placed it into the `models/` folder
 - To start parsing user queries into the application, launch the terminal from the project directory and run the following command:
   `python main.py "<user query>"`
-- For example, `poetry run python main.py "What is meant by agile methodology?"` (The PDF used for Querying is Software-Engineering-9th-Edition-by-Ian-Sommerville.
+- For example, `python main.py "What is meant by agile methodology?"`
+- (The PDF used for Querying is Software-Engineering-9th-Edition-by-Ian-Sommerville.
 You can change the dataset to any pdf file you want.)
   <br><br>
   ![Alt text](assets/qa_answer.png)